veraleitaodev/veraleitaodev/README.md

 ## HI! 👋🏻

 I am a Full Stack Developer.
-When I'm not developing, I am most likely hiking, travelling or watching movies with the kids!
+When I'm not programming, I am most likely hiking, travelling or watching movies with the kids!

 🌱 I’m currently brushing up on Java so I will be looking to add it to my list of programming  languages very soon!